vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 At the end, we finally call VkCreateCommandPool, giving it our VkDevice, the commandPoolInfo for create parameters, and a pointer to the _commandPool member, which will get overwritten if it succeeds.

 To check if the command succeeds, we use the VK_CHECK() macro.
-It will just inmediately abort if something happens.
+It will just immediately abort if something happens.

 ## Creating a VkCommandBuffer